Resources > Civic icons and images

 Civic icons and images

 Icons are a simple but powerful tool for communicating civic information.
-One of the reasons icons are so impactful is because we process visual content 60,000 times faster than written text.
-But icons can also enhance written content by helping to organize and clarify it.
-What’s more, icons grab the eye, making it easier for readers to skim material to quickly find what they need.
+They are impactful because we process visual content 60,000 times faster than written text.
+Icons grab the eye, making it easier for readers to skim material to quickly find what they need.

-This tool is a library of civic images and icons — organized into a variety of collections — that you can use in a diversity of election materials, including your election website, voter guides, and posters.
+This tool is a library of civic images and icons — organized into various collections — that you can use across multiple election materials, including your election website, voter guides, and posters.
 Along with the images are guidelines to help you adapt them to your uses and use them effectively.

 What you’ll need

-• Adobe Illustrator (necessary only if you wish to make significant changes to an image)
+• Adobe Illustrator if you want to make significant changes to an image

 The images and icons in the library are organized into collections with several file types – PNG and SVG for web, JPG and TIF for print, and Adobe Illustrator AI source files.
 For more information about file types, see “Choosing the right file format” in the Using the Tool section below.